themesberg/flowbite/content/forms/checkbox.md

 ---

 The checkbox component can be used to receive one or more selected options from the user in the form of a square box available in multiple styles, sizes, colors, and variants coded with the utility classes from Tailwind CSS and with support for dark mode.

+Make sure that you have included Flowbite as a plugin inside your Tailwind CSS project to apply all the necessary styles for the checkbox component.

 ## Checkbox example